Cult image: Classical Greece and Rome

 Ancient Greek temples and Roman temples normally contained a cult image in the cella.
 The cella in Greek temples was in the center, while it was located in the back of Roman temples.
 Access to the cella varied, but apart from the priests, at the least some of the general worshippers could access the cella some of the time, though sacrifices to the deity were normally made on altars outside in the temple precinct (temenos in Greek).
 Some cult images were easy to see, and were major tourist attractions.
 The image normally took the form of a statue of the deity, typically roughly life-size, but in some cases many times life-size, in marble or bronze, or in the specially prestigious form of a Chryselephantine statue using ivory plaques for the visible parts of the body and gold for the clothes, around a wooden framework.
 Most cult statues are anthropromorphic and take human shape.
 The most famous Greek cult images were of this type, including the Statue of Zeus at Olympia, and Phidias's Athena Parthenos in the Parthenon in Athens, both colossal statues now completely lost.
 Fragments of two chryselephantine statues from Delphi have been excavated.

 The acrolith was another composite form, this time a cost-saving one with a wooden body.
 A xoanon was a primitive and symbolic wooden image, perhaps comparable to the Hindu lingam; many of these were retained and revered for their antiquity.
 Many of the Greek statues well-known from Roman marble copies were originally temple cult images, which in some cases, such as the Apollo Barberini, can be credibly identified.
 A very few actual originals survive, for example the bronze Piraeus Athena (2.35 metres high, including a helmet).

 In Greek and Roman mythology, a "palladium" was an image of great antiquity on which the safety of a city was said to depend, especially the wooden one that Odysseus and Diomedes stole from the citadel of Troy and which was later taken to Rome by Aeneas.
 (The Roman story was related in Virgil's Aeneid and other works.)

 Abrahamic religions

 Some members of Abrahamic religions identify cult images as idols and their worship or veneration as idolatry; the worship of hollow forms, though others do not.
-The matter has long been very controversial, depending largely on the degree of veneration or worship which is thought by opponents to be given to them.
+The matter has long been controversial, depending largely on the degree of veneration or worship which is thought by opponents to be given to them.
 The word idol entered Middle English in the 13th century from Old French idole adapted in Ecclesiastical Latin from the Greek eidolon ("appearance", extended in later usage to "mental image, apparition, phantom") a diminutive of eidos ("form").
 Plato and the Platonists employed the Greek word eidos to signify perfect immutable "forms".

 One can, of course, regard such an eidos as having a divine origin.

 The Book of Isaiah gave classic expression to the paradox inherent in the worship of cult images: